TirsitEndeshaw/Data-Analysis-projects/README.md

 Data Analysis is what I am diving now.
 SQL and Excel are a great tools for data analysis tasks.
 I am excited to work with data analysis projects and developing problem solving analysis and presenting the visualization to tell the story.

-Loved further diving to Python and Tableau best tooldata Analysis.
+Further diving to Python, Tableau, PowerBI is helping enhancing my skills with data Analysis tools.